-Hazard Rating Hi gh Risk Low Risk Need More Not Applicable Yes No Need More Info Not Applicable FACTORS Ash falls are typical characteristics of volcanoes with violent eruptions.
+Hazard Rating Hi gh Risk 🗌 Need More 🔲 Not 🔲 Info Applicable Yes No Need More Info Not Applicable FACTORS Ash falls are typical characteristics of volcanoes with violent eruptions.
 Areas near volcanoes known to have explosive eruptions, such as the Cascade Range, are at risk.
 Is your community located near known explosive volcanoes?
 (Check Risk Analysis Resources - Major volcanoes in Canada) Fertile grounds near volcanoes are often evidence of previous ash falls.
 Fertile areas near volcanoes are at risk.
 Is your community situated on or near fertile grounds?
 Areas downwind of volcanoes are at greater risk of ash falls because the ejected ashes can be carried by the wind.
 Is your community located downwind of a volcano (the dominant high atmosphere wind direction in Canada is west to east)?
 Ash fall is heaviest closer to the eruption site (volcano crater) because denser and heavier ash begins to fall first.
 Areas close to a potential eruption site are at risk.
-Is your community located in close proximity to a volcano (less than a kilometer)?
+Is your community located in close proximity to a volcano (less than a kilometre)?
+Do Traditional Knowledge holders have an oral history of past ash fall affecting your community?